Complementarity-determining region

-Binding Affinity
+Binding affinity

-Antibody-antigen interactions are highly specific and those that have high affinity will interact with increased bond strength and trigger downstream immune responses.
+Antibody–antigen interactions are highly specific and those that have high affinity will interact with increased bond strength and trigger downstream immune responses.
 The strength of the bond between the epitope of the antigen and the paratope of the antibody will determine the affinity of the interaction.

 Location and structure

 Sketch of an antibody with the variable domains shown in blue, and the CDRs (which are part of the variable domains) in light blue.

 There are three CDRs (CDR1, CDR2 and CDR3), arranged non-consecutively, on the amino acid sequence of a variable domain of an antigen receptor.
 Three can be found on the Light-chain, named L1 through L3, and three on the Heavy-chain, named H1 through H3.
 Since the antigen receptors are typically composed of two variable domains (on two different polypeptide chains, heavy and light chain), there are six CDRs for each antigen receptor that can collectively come into contact with the antigen.
-A single antibody molecule has two antigen receptors and therefore contains twelve CDRs total.
+A typical monoclonal antibody molecule has two antigen receptors and therefore contains twelve CDRs total.
 There are three CDR loops per variable domain in antibodies.
 Sixty CDRs can be found on a pentameric IgM molecule, which is composed of five antibodies and has increased avidity as a result of the collective affinity of all antigen-binding sites combined.

 Since most sequence variation associated with immunoglobulins and T cell receptors are found in the CDRs, these regions are sometimes referred to as hypervariable regions.
 Within the variable domain, CDR1 and CDR2 are found in the variable (V) region of a polypeptide chain, and CDR3 includes some of V, all of diversity (D, heavy chains only) and joining (J) regions.
 CDR3 is the most variable.
 The V region sequence undergoes rearrangement during B-cell development, called somatic recombination.
 This rearrangement of the V-region is where the CDR-L3 and CDR-H3 are encoded and diversified, whereas the other four CDRs are generated in the germ-line.
 The diversification of the CDR-H3 will ultimately give antibodies their specificity, and ability to recognize antigens.